geojeff/kivy-statecharts/README.md

 In a Nutshell
 =============

 The developer draws a statechart -- on a piece of paper is fine, but there are good drawing programs.
 This process is easy enough to start laying out what needs to happen as the app loads, and user interaction begins.
-Each user action envisioned is drawn from states representing user interface elements, more is added, as details are considered.
-Once the developer has the hang of the simple code constructs, it is a straightforward process to write the code.
+Each user action envisioned is drawn from states representing user interface elements, more is added to the statechart, as details are considered.

+Once the developer has the hang of the simple coding constructs, it is a straightforward process to write the code corresponding to states and transitions on the statechart.

 Iteration of refining the statechart and writing code goes along as the app develops.